Raspberry Pi Setup

 Navigate to Choose Storage and select the SD card drive.

 Make sure the Enable SSH box is checked for changing the settings via ssh, a username and password will need to be input.
-It's important you do not fill in the Username field, as this needs to stay the default provided username:
+It's important you do not edit the Username field, as this needs to stay the default provided username:

 pi.
 You can choose a password however.